Skip to main content

 How does OpenHands compare to GitHub Copilot's coding agent?

-OpenHands is model-agnostic and open-source, meaning you can use any LLM and self-host the entire platform.
-Copilot's agent is tightly integrated with GitHub's ecosystem but locked to GitHub's infrastructure and model choices.
-OpenHands offers more flexibility; Copilot offers deeper GitHub integration.
+OpenHands is model-agnostic and open-source, according to its official repository and website positioning, meaning teams can evaluate it with different model providers and inspect the project code.
+Copilot's agent is more tightly integrated with GitHub's ecosystem.
+OpenHands offers more platform flexibility; Copilot offers deeper GitHub-native integration.

 What programming languages does OpenHands support?